engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 }
 ```

---- Note that uint is an alias to uint256 and int is an alias to int256.
+✏ Note that uint is an alias to uint256 and int is an alias to int256.

-- There is no full support for float/double (fixed point numbers) in Solidity.
+✏ There is no full support for float/double (fixed point numbers) in Solidity.

-Note that floating point numbers, such as float and double in other languages, are not yet supported in Solidity.
+✏ Note that floating point numbers, such as float and double in other languages, are not yet supported in Solidity.
 If you want to perform calculations for a currency like ether and want to use floating point numbers, and then you should use a smaller denomination of ETH that will be represented as an integer.

 ## 29 SafeMath, Overflows and Underflows

 Ethereum is used in many financial applications and an overflow or an underflow would have disastrous results.
-In April 2018 two types of vulnerabilities, called batchOverflow and proxyOverflow ,were. discovered in some ERC20 tokens that were built on Ethereum The result was that tokens valued at the billions of U.S. dollars were created from thin air.
+In April 2018 two types of vulnerabilities, called batchOverflow and proxyOverflow were discovered in some ERC20 tokens that were built on Ethereum.
+The result was that tokens valued at the billions of U.S. dollars were created from thin air.

 These are the details of such a transaction.

 Just take a look at the number of tokens that were transferred.

+image++

 In a response to that attack, many crypto exchanges suspended trading on all ERC20 tokens, causing a great deal of fear, uncertainty, and doubt in the crypto community.